English

 Moreover, regarding the relevance to healthcare practices, there are four run chart rules.
 These can be applied to determine whether the variations in the given dataset are random or non-random.

 The first rule relates to a shift in the prescribed or presented data.
 If there are six or more consecutive points either above or below the median on the specific run chart, it is identified as a shift in the data.
 The said rule has the basis of statistical probability.
-All the values are to be counted, which do not fall on the median as such values have no addition or breaking effect on shift.
+All the values that do not fall on the median are to be counted as such values have no addition or breaking effect on shift.
 If we look at the probability rules, we can easily estimate whether the outcome variation relates to shift or not.
-For example, in an event, if two outcomes happen 50% of time chance, the probability relates that such outcome, occurring in six runs rate, has low value than 3 in the sample of 1000.
+For example, in an event where two outcomes happen 50% of the time change, the probability relates that such an outcome, occurring in six-run rates, has a lower value than 3 in the sample of 1000.
 In this context, the change or variation is not random (Gauri, 2011).

-On the other hand, rule two relates to trend in the given data set.
-In trend, there is little difference than shift rule, i.e., if five or more consecutive points instead of six going up or down are observed, it relates to trend.
-It is noteworthy that if two or more consecutive values points occur, one should ignore them, and the rest will be counted.
+On the other hand, rule two relates to the trend in the given data set.
+In trend, there is little difference from the shift rule, i.e., if five or more consecutive points instead of six going up or down are observed, it relates to the trend.
+It is noteworthy that if two or more consecutive value points occur, one should ignore them, and the rest will be counted.

-Further rule three is Run rule that indicates consecutive points on either side of the median in row form.
+Further, rule three is the Run rule that indicates consecutive points on either side of the median in row form.
 These points are in the form of a series.
-If two less or too high runs are identified on the median line, the pattern is nonrandomized.
+If two less or too-high runs are identified on the median line, the pattern is nonrandomized.
 In this case, instead of counting the number of runs, the observer has to count the number of times that median line is crossed by data and simply add one to it.

-Lastly, rule four relates to astronomical point.
+Lastly, rule four relates to astronomical points.
 This rule is used to detect abrupt small or large values.
-The most significant identification in these values states that they are quite dissimilar to all or specific values, and such differences are much obvious.
+The most significant identification of these values states that they are quite dissimilar to all or specific values, and such differences are much more obvious.
 Meanwhile, studying a run chart with such values shows that it is very unusual (Williams, 2018).

 References